RylinnM/Tabular-Reinforcement-Learning/README.md

 ## Installation

 To use this project, you should have Python 3.x installed on your system.
-You can then clone the repository to your local machine using the following command: git clone https://github.com/RylinnM/Tabular-Reinforcement-Learning.git
+You can then clone the repository to your local machine using the following command:

+git clone https://github.com/RylinnM/Tabular-Reinforcement-Learning.git

 ## Usage

-The main entry point for the project is the `main.py` script.
+The main entry point for the project is the `experiment.py` script.
 You can use this script to train agents using the different algorithms implemented in the project.
-To run the script, use the following command:
+Multiple options are available in the code to enable various configurations.

 The available options are:

 - `--algorithm`: The reinforcement learning algorithm to use (dp, qlearning, sarsa, nstepq, or mc).
-- `--env`: The environment to use for training (e.g., cartpole, mountaincar).

 - `--num_episodes`: The number of episodes to train the agent for.
 - `--gamma`: The discount factor to use in the reinforcement learning algorithm.
 - `--alpha`: The learning rate to use in the reinforcement learning algorithm.